Allen Road: Route description

 Allen Road is a 7.3 km road located within Toronto.
 The four-to-eight lane route connects Eglinton Avenue West with Kennard Avenue, north of which the roadway continues as Dufferin Street.
 It is classified by the City of Toronto as an expressway from Eglinton Avenue to Transit Road and as a major arterial from Transit Road to Kennard Avenue.
 As such, bicycles and pedestrians are prohibited on the route south of Transit Road.
 The outermost lanes of Allen Road from Sheppard West station north to Kennard Avenue are high-occupancy vehicle lanes (HOV).

 Allen Road begins at Eglinton Avenue West with two separate signalized intersections serving the opposing directions of travel on the expressway.
 The northbound lanes intersect Eglinton Avenue West to the east of Eglinton West station, while the two southbound lanes connect to Eglinton Avenue west of the station.
 It proceeds north to Lawrence Avenue West as a four-lane expressway with a speed limit of 80 km/h in the northerly direction until 500 m north of Eglinton Avenue.
-When travelling south, a stretch before Eglinton is 60 km/h.

-The tracks of the Line 1 Yonge–University subway are situated between the roadways in a 15 m right-of-way.
+The tracks of the Line 1 Yonge–University subway are situated between the carriageways in a 15 m right-of-way, with each station's TTC bus terminal also being located between them.
 The roadway intersects with Lawrence Avenue West, with the ramps to and from each carriageway meeting at a set of traffic lights.
-Lawrence West station and bus terminals are located between the two carriageways.
 North of Lawrence Avenue, the route is eight lanes, with a speed limit of 80 km/h.
 Ramps connect to and from Yorkdale Road, flanking Yorkdale station between them.